kobe1104/Corgi-gram/docs/notes.md

 2. add alert to logout icon.
 3. change like icon from heart to paw.
 4. Add hover effect for icons.(add title)
-5. need to be able to check other user's profile and pics
+5. add author to posts which links to user profile page
+6. add date ago to photos.

 <!-- questions -->
 1. how to include author username in comment?
 2.

-follow:
-  1. Users need their own route under main. ex: 'main/profile/id'.
-    And 'main/profile/' will be current logged in user.
-(I changed routes.rb user to users)